josephpford/qa-training/README.md

 # Quality Engineering Training

 ## Goal
-Provide an awareness of Quality Engineer in Test practices, tools, and concepts and apply some of the learnings by testing a sample application.
+Provide an awareness of Quality Engineering practices, tools, and concepts and apply some of the learnings by testing a sample application.

 ## Assessment